 - Tea Bags - Teas are used to infuse water with flavor, so why not simple syrups too?
 Choose any flavor that you like, from caffeinated black or green varieties to herbal infusions.

-- Fresh or Dried Herbs & Spices - I don’t know about you, but my spice cabinet is brimming with opportunities to add flavor.
-Typical green herbs like rosemary, sage, and thyme are more on the herbaceous end of the flavor spectrum; cinnamon sticks, turmeric, cardamom, and ginger lean towards sweet-spicy; chile peppers and peppercorns can offer heat.
+- Fresh or Dried Herbs & Ground or Whole Spices - I don’t know about you, but my spice cabinet is brimming with opportunities to add flavor.
+Typical green fresh herbs like rosemary, fresh mint, sage, and thyme are more on the herbaceous end of the flavor spectrum; whole cinnamon sticks, turmeric, cardamom, vanilla bean and ginger lean towards sweet-spicy; chile peppers and peppercorns can offer heat.

 - Instant Coffee or Espresso - Add a bit of caffeinated pop to your simple syrup by stirring in some instant coffee or espresso.
 You can also make an infusion with whatever regular coffee you have on hand if you have some cheesecloth or a coffee filter on hand.
 Opt for caffeine-free varieties if needed.